dymaczew/charts/README.md

 This command will automatically install the bookinfo chart to any managed cluster that has label environment=Demo

 To change the behavior edit the bookinfo-app.yaml (e.g. to specify the correct ingress.host value for your environment)

+## Troubleshooting

+[Jan 24th, 2020] In a current version, python data collector embedded in productpage microservice is crashing with error 500 if it cannot find the working icam-server-secret.

 ## References & Useful Links